hanKang314/codeforces/README.md

 # Upsolving Codeforces Problems

-Some of my codes could include the editorial's implementations(especially for hard problems).
+Some of these could include the editorial's implementations(especially for hard problems).